 Renting your IT services comes at a predictable and lower price with no additional costs for tools and salaries.
 If you are willing to give up an individual solely focused on your company for a Managed Services Provider, your business will benefit from cost savings, and a team of experienced engineers who will ensure the security of your IT environment.
 You also agree to flexibility for your business to grow and downsize without fear of gaps in your coverage.

-There are advantages to both approaches, but if you want to learn more about how your business could benefit from Managed IT Services contact us at email@example.com to set up a free consultation with our team.
+There are advantages to both approaches, but if you want to learn more about how your business could benefit from Managed IT Services, contact us at firstname.lastname@example.org to set up a free consultation with our team.
 We’ll be happy to provide a more accurate estimate of the cost of managed IT services after evaluating your unique needs.

 Martin Feehan, PEI